dmwm/CMSKubernetes/kubernetes/cmsweb/docs/storage.md

 +--------------------------------------+------------------------------------------+------+-------------+-----------+-----------+-----------------------+------+-------------------+

 # then we can load our shares to k8s
+# use storages/cephfs-storage-logs-preprod.yaml on preproduction cluster
+# use storages/cephfs-storage-logs-prod.yaml on production cluster
-kubectl apply -f storages/cephfs-storage-logs.yaml --validate=false
+kubectl apply -f storages/cephfs-storage-logs-prod.yaml --validate=false
 ...
 # next you can change your service file to use this shares, e.g.
 cat services/das.yaml | sed -e "s,#PROD#,      ,g" | \